Edge Hill University provides comprehensive student services to support your health and wellbeing throughout your degree.

-If you will be moving away from home for your undergraduate degree studies, we recommend that you register with a local GP.
+If you will be moving away from home for your undergraduate degree studies, we recommend that you register with a local GP when you start begin your degree studies.
 Further advice and information on how to do this can be found on our website here.

 Student Services is here to help and guide you during your time at university.
 We have dedicated teams who can support you with your studies and your wellbeing.
 The teams provide advice on a wide range of areas, including:

 Care Experienced/Estranged Students – support during your time at university through a dedicated contact.
 Email [email protected] to find out more.